 With an account setup and a deposit made, you’ll be able to browse the online car auction site’s database.
 In addition, you can get in touch with the auction agent who will be assigned to you.
 He or she can assist you with everything from bidding strategy to locating auctions that cannot be displayed publically through the site’s database.

 Shipping a Used or Salvage U.S. Car to Georgia

 As a major economic hub on the Black Sea, it should be relatively simple to find a United States port that offers shipping access to Georgia.
 However, availability may be a bit more limited than it is for other Eastern European countries, so be sure to research your port options before purchasing a used car in an online car auction!

 When you do locate a port that’s going to be convenient for your needs, though, you will have some options.
 You can, of course, opt for traditional container shipping, which will be ideal if you’re shipping an expensive luxury or classic automobile to Georgia.
 However, if you’re looking to cut your shipping costs a bit, there is an attractive option.

-This second option is known as RORO shipping, which is short for “roll-on roll-off”.
-With this shipping method, your car will simply be rolled onto the ship at the departure port and then rolled off at the arrival port, rather than being packed away in a container.
+This second option is known as RORO shipping.
+It is short for “roll-on roll-off”.
+Your car will be rolled onto the ship at the departure port and then rolled off at the arrival port.
+Instead of being than packed away in a container.